ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 brain began sending random signals down the spinal cord and in to all of the motor neurons.
 I could feel his entire body seizing in and out as his body held on to it's last semblance of consciousness.
-I stood above him and felt helpless to watch him as his body squirmed, helplessly.
+I stood above him and felt helpless to watch him as his body squirmed in it's dying moments.
 For what felt like an entire lifetime, I held my dying brother in my hands as I felt his last breaths leave his body.

-"When there was nothing but a still and lifeless corpse, I slowly placed the body up on to the alter, and I said, 'perhaps, if God is there, he will accept my brother Abel as a sacrifice.'"
+"When there was nothing but a still and lifeless corpse, I slowly raised the body of my dead brother to the alter, and I said, 'perhaps, if God is there, he will accept my brother Abel as a sacrifice.'"

 Cain smiled before he continued.
-"Let me tell you, Seth, if there is a God, he very clearly does not take too kindly to sacrificing your own flesh and blood.
+"Let me tell you, Seth, if there is a God, he very clearly does not take kindly to sacrifices of your own family members.
+We probably could have guessed that one, but now we know for sure."
-Yahweh, I would fathom to guess, is more satisfied with things like sheep."

 Cain continued with his story.
 "After I had placed our brother on the alter, I made my way back to the house where mother and father had retreated.
-When I arrived, Father asked me, 'Where is Abel?' to which I replied, 'Am I my brother's keeper?'
+When I arrived, Father asked me, 'Where is Abel?' to which I replied, 'I don't know.
+Am I my brother's keeper?'

 "My father looked at my hand and said, 'Oh, Cain, what have you done?
 Your brother's blood cries out to me from the earth!
 It appears that in your rage you have slewn your brother!'

-"To this, I said, 'Father, please believe me when I say that Abel's rage was his undoing.
+"To this, I said, 'Father, please believe me when I say that Abel's rage, not mine, was his undoing.
 If he should have only been more calm, I would not have been required to raise my fist to him.'

 "'Raise your fist!' father exclaimed.
 'My son, you never raise your fist even to someone that raises theirs, and this is exactly why.
-Just how unfortunate can one punch be before the so called accident begins to look like a deliberate murder.'
+Just how unfortunate can one punch be before the so called accident begins to look like a deliberate murder?'

 "When father began to accuse me of murder, at first I rejected the idea.
 I told him, 'I only raised my fist in self defense, I did not intend to kill him with